-This all goes back to having a big plan.
+One of the best blogging tips is having a big plan.
 There’s a lot of planning when you blog mamas!!

 But, the important thing is having a content plan.
 What the heck are you going to write about?
 For me, I like to have at least a months worth of topics developed.